 As a general rule of thumb, I teach each music reading lesson three times.
 Then, the third time we complete the “Take it Home” pages that goes with each lesson.
 I designed these Take it Home pages as quick observational assessments.
 These quick, easy assessments help me identify students who are learning to read independently and those who need more practice.

 These Take Home pages are VERY short and go home immediately.
-Although I do record grades for Take it Home pages, they do not create any outside of class grading for me.
+Although I do record grades for Take it Home pages, they do not create any pencil/paper grading for me.
 We use a partner checking system and I simply record an observational assessment as students “sign and sing” the song.
 Students “homework” is to sign and sing the song at home for their family.
 They have nothing to return.

 Click to read this post to learn more about using Take it Home Pages as Assessments.

 The music reading lesson should be targeted.
 And, lessons should be sequential building one upon another.
 By introducing only one new element at a time, students will learn quickly and be more secure in their learning.

 Use several different lessons (a minimum of three) to teach and reinforce the same concept.
 For instance, if your targeted element is quarter note/rest patterns, teach at least three separate activities with this same targeted element.
 Practice each activity at least three class sessions, before moving on and adding eighth notes.

 This repetition gives students who didn’t get it the first time another chance to learn the concept.
 And it gives all children time to develop and sharpen their skills.
 This allows students to generalize and apply their learning to different songs and activitis.

 If you need NO-PREP, ready made music reading lessons, check out these sequential music reading bundles.